ryanczm/Analytic-Musings/notes/fa/fa.md

     * Hypothesis being certain managers just tactically have each others number.
     * This would be isolated to bigger games, and also managers who have a track record of H2H with the same team.
     * We know for example Pep has Arteta's number at the Etihad.
 How does this relate to the home and away feature?
+* **Home and away feature**
+    * A home team score and a away team score.
+    * Idea being certain teams have more home advantage than others.
+    * Certain teams have more away advantage than others.
+    * The problem is do you want to model this as an aggregate thing or a pairwise thing - aka a home/away advantage against any team in general, or against specific setups?
 * **Referee feature**
     * Some kind of league/point-weighted referee score based on past fixtures over a long period of time with the same time.
     * Idea being that sometimes referees have biases against certain teams.